Orchestrated Social Engineering Simulation (OSES)™ | Breacher.ai

 • Templates don't respond to behaviour

-• No branching logic based on target actions
+• No branching logic from target actions

-• Attackers adapt in real time — simulations should too
+• Attackers adapt in real time

-Siloed Testing vs. OSES™
+Side by Side · Siloed Testing vs. OSES™

 Two fundamentally different architectures.
 One tests how employees respond to isolated stimuli.
 The other tests how they withstand a coordinated adversarial campaign.
+The capability matrix below is the most direct way to see why the two approaches are not interchangeable.

 Capability